ppalaupuigdevall/eio_hub/README.md

               0x5: Humidity,
               0xE: Luminosity}

 Padding = 0xEE
+CRC = Sum of all the ones in the first two bytes of the initial burst and the 3 sensor bursts.
 ## Packet Structure

 Initial_burst     = [ [node_id, sensor_id] [node_id, sensor_id] [Padding] [CRC] ]  ---> 32 bits = 4 Bytes